For RVers who don’t wish to move from one RV park or campground to the next, long term RV park rules become important.

 Designated family areas on RV parks or campgrounds may have different rules, such as not expecting alcoholic beverages to be consumed there.

-For RVers who want a luxurious experience or access to amenities like fitness centers, potable water, 30- and 50-amp hookups, and other facilities, RV parks, and resorts have much to recommend them.
+For RVers who want a luxurious experience or access to amenities like fitness centers, potable water, 30-amp, and 50-amp hookups, and other facilities, RV parks, and resorts have much to recommend them.

-People interested in staying in an RV park long-term need to adjust to stricter rules while they’re there compared to boondocking where there might have had a more relaxed attitude.
+People interested in staying in an RV park long-term need to adjust to stricter rules compared to boondocking where they might have a more relaxed attitude.